 Note: SELLER may submit the Invoice earlier than the estimated date if the payment milestone is achieved and fulfilled.

-If the SELLER engages a Subcontractor who wants to be paid directly and they submit the Attachment - Subcontractor’s Data and Bidder’s Consent for Direct Payment, NEK is obliged to pay the Subcontractor directly.
+If the SELLER engages a Subcontractor who wants to be paid directly and they submit the Attachment B - Subcontractor’s Data and Bidder’s Consent for Direct Payment, NEK is obliged to pay the Subcontractor directly.